Spectrometer vs Spectrophotometer

 Key Differences Between Spectrometer and Spectrophotometer

-• Design and Modularity: Spectrophotometers are typically self-contained units with fixed components, including a light source and a spectrometer.
+- Design and Modularity: Spectrophotometers are typically self-contained units with fixed components, including a light source and optical components.
 In contrast, spectrometers are often modular and can be used in combination with a range of sample holders and light sources.
-Spectrometers are commonly part of modular setups where light sources are sold separately.
+Spectrometers, like our USB Spectrometer, are commonly part of modular setups where light sources are sold separately.

 Choosing the Right Instrument